 If you want to update your business information, such as changing the business scope or address, you can do it by going to the update information page and entering your reference code.
 You can even cancel your registration with just a few clicks.

-As you can see, the DTI business registration process can now be done completely online, thanks to the revamped DTI BNRS website.
+As you can see, the DTI online registration process can now be done completely online, thanks to the revamped DTI BNRS website.
 It’s nice to get your DTI permit or certificate of business name registration in the comforts of your home, without going to the DTI office and filling up an application form.

 Hopefully, the government will continue to make the entire business registration process much faster and easier for ordinary Filipinos.
 Small businesses are the foundation of a strong economy, and making life easier for entrepreneurs and business owners is one of the best ways to encourage entrepreneurship in the country.